UniversityofHelsinki/sp-registry/README.md

 * cleandb
   * Cleans old services or personal information from the db
 * decryptclientsecret
-  * Decrypt client secrets from OIDC metadata (if ecncrypted)
+  * Decrypt client secrets from OIDC metadata (if encrypted)
 * exportattributefilter
   * Exporting SAML attribute filter
 * exportldap